-The current Task 2 of IIASA's Resources and Environment Area (REN) -- "Models for Environmental Quality Control and Management" -- is concerned with hydrophysical and ecological models for water quality.
-The emphasis in this work is for the present focused upon identifying, developing, and communicating the state-of-the-art in water quality modeling.
-In September, 1977, a Workshop on Mathematical Modeling of Water Quality was therefore organized as one of the initial activities of Task 2.
-This paper is a summary report of that Workshop; it is not an edited collection of formally presented papers.
+The current Task 2 of IIASA's Resources and Environment Area (REN) --Models for Environmental Quality Control and Management---is concerned with hydrophysical and ecological models for water quality.
+The emphasis in this work is at present identifying, developing, and communicating the state of the art in water quality modeling.
+In September, 1977, a Workshop on Mathematical Modeling of Water Quality was therefore organized as one of the initial activities of the Task.
+This paper is a summary report of that Workshop written by M.B.
+Beck; it is not an edited collection of formally presented papers.

 The principal objective of the Workshop was to obtain a comprehensive picture of trends and ongoing studies in the broad field of mathematical modeling of water quality.
-In this sense the Workshop complements Task 2's (REN) state-of-the-art survey which aims both to clarify the capabilities of water quality models, especially as they will eventually relate to management applications, and to accelerate the transfer of existing modeling technologies.
+In this sense the Workshop complements Task 2's (REN) state-of-the-art survey, which aims both to clarify the capabilities of water quality models, especially as they will eventually relate to management applications, and to accelerate the exchange of existing modeling technologies.